End-to-end SDK generation and publishing with Jenkins Pipelines

 - For Branch Sources, select GitHub as the source.
 A new configuration form will appear.

-- For Credentials, choose the username and password (github-credentials) you added in Step 5.3.
+- For Credentials, choose the username and password (github-credentials) you added in Add your credentials.

 - (Optional) Configure branch strategies if needed.
 For this tutorial, you can leave the default settings.